gohugoio/hugo/content/functions/safeHTML.md

 deprecated: false
 ---

-`safeHTML` declares the provided string as a "safe" HTML document fragment so Go html/template will not filter it.
 It should not be used for HTML from a third-party, or HTML with unclosed tags or comments.

 Given a site-wide [`config.toml`][config] with the following `copyright` value: